umadevi-mathapati/MyNew-demo/README.md

 # MyNew-demo
+This is my first git repogitory.
 <br>
-This is my first git repogitory
 Author-Umadevi Mathpati